Promoting environment-friendly livable cities in Bangladesh

 - Active and Safe Routes to School - Children should be able to walk or school safely.
 Unfortunately, the streets of Dhaka are congested with car traffic and this creates an unsafe situation for children.
 WBB is working with local schools to make the trip to school safer by working with government officials to improve the pedestrian infrastructure and by educating parents and drivers.

-- Public and Open Spaces- Parks play an important role in children’s development, and provide important opportunities for local residents to be active and socialize.
+- Public and Open Spaces- Parks and playgrounds play an important role in children’s development, and provide important opportunities for local residents to be active and socialize.
 Unfortunately Dhaka has few parks and the parks that do exist are often of poor quality.
 WBB is working with local groups to enhance people’s access to parks and the quality of their experiences by encouraging supportive policies and working with the community on park pilot projects.